 So what do you see on the right?
 Clearly a red and a blue disk.
 Do you see movement from the left to the right?
 If so: at what time, or rather at what place in the trajectory does the colour change?

-Actually, the red disk on the left disappears, and the blue disk on the right reappears after a brief interval (default: 80 ms).
+Actually, the red disk on the left disappears, and the blue disk on the right appears after a brief interval.

 You can change 3 timing parameters, the distance of the disks (with the slider) and the colours.